Back to Louisiana

 Checked against official source text during the last sync.

-This law makes it illegal to offer or accept money or other benefits for sending patients to specific health facilities, and sets penalties for breaking this rule.
+This law makes it illegal to offer or accept money for sending patients to treatment centers without proper reasons.

 What This Bill Does